Kaká: Personal life

 A pair of Kaká's Adidas boots, with a declaration of his Christian faith.
 In his goal celebrations Kaká invariably points towards the skies to express gratitude to God.

-Kaká is an evangelical Christian and an active member of the São Paulo-based Rebirth in Christ Church.
-He became engrossed in religion at the age of 12: "I learnt that it is faith that decides whether something will happen or not."
+Kaká became an evangelical Christian at the age of 12: "I learnt that it is faith that decides whether something will happen or not."
 He removed his jersey to reveal an "I Belong to Jesus" T-shirt and openly engaged in prayers after Brazil's 2002 World Cup triumph, as well as Milan's 2004 Scudetto and Milan's 2007 Champions League triumphs.
 He also had the same phrase, along with "God Is Faithful", stitched onto the tongues of his boots.
 During the celebration after Brazil's 4–1 win over Argentina in the 2005 Confederations Cup final, he and several of his teammates wore T-shirts that read "Jesus Loves You" in various languages.
 While receiving the FIFA World Footballer of the Year award in 2007, he said that initially, he just wanted to be a professional player for São Paulo and play one game for the Brazil national team, but that "God gave [him] more than he ever asked for."
 His goal celebration is him pointing to the sky as a tribute to God.
 Kaká's favourite music genre is gospel and his favourite book is the Bible.
 In a 2006 interview with the Brazilian newspaper O Globo, Kaká announced that he wanted to become an evangelical pastor.

+He was a member of Igreja Renascer em Cristo until 2010, then became a member of another church whose name has not been disclosed for reasons of confidentiality.

 Since November 2004, Kaká has served as an Ambassador Against Hunger for the United Nations' World Food Programme, and he was youngest to do so in 2004.
 In August 2015, Kaká announced he would attend Full Sail University in Winter Park, Florida and major in Sports Marketing.
-On 5 January 2019, he announced his engagement to Brazilian model Carolina Dias on Instagram.
 Kaká was one of several Brazilian footballers to support Jair Bolsonaro in the 2018 Brazilian presidential election.